-Many triceps exercises such as press-ups or bench presses work the triceps as a secondary muscle, but the triceps extension puts them firmly in the limelight.
+Some of the best triceps exercises, such as the push-up and bench press, work the triceps as a secondary muscle, but the triceps extension puts these muscles squarely in the limelight.
 As a result of this extra focus, you should find that your triceps get stronger in rapid fashion.

 How To Do The Overhead Dumbbell Triceps Extension